vmware/versatile-data-kit/projects/vdk-plugins/vdk-jupyter/build-job-tutorial-temp/tutorial.md

 ## Data Job Build Guide

 This guide provides a general framework, and the provided example may not work with a specific database.
-Adapt the queries to align with the database you are utilizing.
+Adapt the queries to align with the database you are using.
 Ensure that you configure the database properties in the `config.ini` file if they haven’t been set up already.

 ### Step 0: Explore the Auto-Created Sample Data Job